DomosHaidou/amgr.dev/src/content/essays/software-engineering.md

 ## eCommerce

-I like to think about Ecommerce software development as its own particular sub-discipline within the field of software engineering, traditional ecommerce development has been considered just web development but in ever moving, ever growing industry like ecommerce; there is too much specific domain knowledge needed in order for engineers to be effective at their job.
+I like to think about e-commerce software development as its own particular sub-discipline within the field of software engineering, traditional e-commerce development has been considered just web development but in ever moving, ever-growing industry like e-commerce; there is too much specific domain knowledge needed in order for engineers to be effective at their job.

-Knowing the basics of web development is no longer enough for being an effective ecommerce engineer; when we break it down there are many domains inside of the ecommerce field that a developer must be familiar with:
+Knowing the basics of web development is no longer enough for being an effective e-commerce engineer; when we break it down there are many domains inside of the e-commerce field that a developer must be familiar with: